adamralph/liteguard/README.md

 ## What makes it different?

-The aim of LiteGuard is to be the most unambiguous, simple and lightweight guard clause library available.
+The aim of LiteGuard is to be the most simple, unambiguous and lightweight guard clause library available.

 ### A very explicit DSL